whyNat/change_world/README.md

 # change_world
 My files with goofy staff
 What to do with all this staff?
-Fill littke bit dizzy.
+Fill little bit dizzy.